microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/New-MgUserTodoListTaskLinkedResource.md

 	ExternalId = "dk9cddce2-dce2-f9dd-e2dc-cdf9e2dccdf9"
 }
 # A UPN can also be used as -UserId.
-New-MgUserTodoListTaskLinkedResource -UserId $userId -TodoTaskListId $todoTaskListId -TodoTaskId $todoTaskId -BodyParameter $params
+New-MgBetaUserTodoListTaskLinkedResource -UserId $userId -TodoTaskListId $todoTaskListId -TodoTaskId $todoTaskId -BodyParameter $params
 ```

-This example shows how to use the New-MgUserTodoListTaskLinkedResource Cmdlet.
+This example shows how to use the New-MgBetaUserTodoListTaskLinkedResource Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS